Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 How Much Does a Facelift Cost?

-The average price for a facelift at NuBody Concepts Cosmetic Surgery in Nashville or Memphis is $7,900.
+The starting price for a facelift at NuBody Concepts Cosmetic Surgery in Nashville or Memphis is $8,500.
 This includes all doctor’s fees, anesthesia costs and miscellaneous charges – no hidden fees to worry about.
 Please note that each patient is different and that aesthetic goals vary from person to person.
 Your actual price quote will depend on the outcome of your personal consultation with our board-certified plastic surgeon.
+Please also note that the cost of a non-surgical facelift will be different.

 Before choosing a cosmetic surgery practice, it is important to know what goes in your cost estimate before you compare prices between different providers, as each might price the procedure differently.